alphagov/notifications-functional-tests/README.md

 The tests are:

-- Selenium web driver tests of the Notify user interface
+- Selenium web driver tests of the Notify user interface (notifications.service.gov.uk)
+- Selenium web driver tests of the Document user interface (documents.service.gov.uk)
-- tests of the API using the [python API client](https://github.com/alphagov/notifications-python-client).
+- Tests of the API using the [python API client](https://github.com/alphagov/notifications-python-client).

 These tests are run against preview, staging and production using Concourse.
 We run a full set of tests on preview but only a smaller set of tests, also known as smoke tests, on staging and production.